helenedraux/helenedraux.github.io-src/content/adding-a-"reveal-code"-button-on-jupyter-notebook-hosted-in-pelican.md

 # Code

+I prefer not using jQuery when I can; although I eventually had to use it for Bokeh, it can substantially slow the page load, so if you can avoid, for small projects it's worth learning pure JavaScript ().

 ## Custom.js

 I started by creating a `custom.js` file in the folder `theme/(nameofmytheme)/static/js` since there wasn't any before.

 In the file, I wrote the code below.
-Note that I use bootstrap, and therefore I use their button style.
+Note that I use bootstrap, and therefore I use their button style (`btn btn-danger btn-sm`).

 	:::JavaScript
-	var code_shown = false;
+	// We initiate without showing the code. var code_shown = false;
-	document.addEventListener("DOMContentLoaded",function(){
+	// We add an event listener to the DOM, so it only runs once the document is ready (otherwise your elements might not exist yet.) document.addEventListener("DOMContentLoaded",function(){
-	  var cellstohide_wrapper = document.getElementsByClassName('cell border-box-sizing code_cell rendered');
+	  // We select the div that have the className including 'code_cell' var cellstohide_wrapper = document.getElementsByClassName('cell border-box-sizing code_cell rendered');
-	  console.log(cellstohide_wrapper);
 	  var nbcell_wrapper= cellstohide_wrapper.length;
-	  for (var i=0;i<nbcell_wrapper;i++){
+	  // We loop through all of them to add the button and hide the relevant divs. for (var i=0;i<nbcell_wrapper;i++){
-	      cellstohide_wrapper[i].insertAdjacentHTML('beforebegin', '<button class="btn btn-danger btn-sm" id="toggleCodeBtn_'+ i +'" value="Show Code" onclick="code_toggle(event)">Reveal code</button>');
+	  	  // Super neat function to add before an element.
+Similar to jQuery, but pure JavaScript.. cellstohide_wrapper[i].insertAdjacentHTML('beforebegin', '<button class="btn btn-danger btn-sm" id="toggleCodeBtn_'+ i +'" value="Show Code" onclick="code_toggle(event)">Reveal code</button>');
-	        for (var k = 0; k < cellstohide_wrapper[i].childNodes.length; k++) {
+	        // We loop now through all the children to find those with the class "input" for (var k = 0; k < cellstohide_wrapper[i].childNodes.length; k++) {
 	                elementToReturn = cellstohide_wrapper[i].childNodes[k];
 	                if (elementToReturn.className == 'input') {
-	                    for (var j=0; j < elementToReturn.childNodes.length; j++) {
+	                	// and now through all their children to hide the cells with the class "prompt input_prompt" and "inner_cell" for (var j=0; j < elementToReturn.childNodes.length; j++) {
 	                      childtohide = elementToReturn.childNodes[j];
 	                      if (childtohide.className == 'prompt input_prompt' ||